emlynoregan/pdfeditor/README.md

 A free, client-side PDF editor that allows users to upload, edit, fill forms, and download PDFs directly in their browser.
 No server uploads required - all processing happens locally on your device.

+> **💖 Built with Love**: This PDF editor was created by Emlyn O'Regan for Jodie O'Regan, demonstrating the power of modern web technologies for secure, client-side document processing.

 > **✅ Latest Update**: All major functionality has been implemented and tested.
 The app now supports complete PDF upload, editing, form filling, and persistent storage workflow with robust error handling.

 ## ✨ Features